 Starting with the February 2005 test date, the ACT added an optional Writing section to its standard format.
 The College Board's decision to include an essay portion on the SAT likely prompted this change.

-According to the ACT's 2009 Profile Report, 45% of the 2009 high school graduating class (over 1.4 million students) took the ACT.
+According to the National Center for Education Statistics, 59% of the 2016 high school graduating class took the ACT.
 Additionally, several states, including Colorado, Illinois, Kentucky, and Michigan, administer the ACT to high school juniors as part of their required state tests.
 All four-year colleges and universities in the US now accept ACT scores, making the ACT an appealing option for students who struggle with tests like the SAT.